lexibank/tlopo/out/vol3/chapter3.md

     Wood of some of these trees is used for boats, chests and house posts.
 Applied to the following species growing on Waya:

-    1. _Burckella_ richii. large tree of low- to middle-altitudes, fruit green, fleshy, cylindrical, 4cm long;
+    1. _Burckella richii_. large tree of low- to middle-altitudes, fruit green, fleshy, cylindrical, 4cm long;
     2. _Manilkara vitiensis_, smallish tree, often in exposed situations on coastal slopes;
-    3. _Palaquium_ fijiense. smallish uncommon tree of higher-altitude forest;
+    3. _Palaquium fidjiense_. smallish uncommon tree of higher-altitude forest;
     4. _Planchonella garberi_ (_Sapotaceae_).
     5. _Planchonella grayana_, a tree of coastal and inland forest, leaves larger and rounder than those of _Planchonella garberi_.